willow-oss/bite_the_dust_python/README.md

 ====

 ## Overview
 Programs for machine learning written in Python, including test data loader, learning algorithms and hyper-parameter optimizers.
+We are expanding this package to add some new algorithms (e.g.: Neural Network, Recurrent Neural Network).

 ## Description
 testdataloader - Testdataloader is a data set loader for machine learning and returns the data set you called as pandas.DataFrame object.